Open-ET/openet-ssebop/README.rst

 Dependencies
 ============

-Modules needed to run the model:

  * `earthengine-api <https://github.com/google/earthengine-api>`__
  * `openet <https://github.com/Open-ET/openet-core-beta>`__

 OpenET Namespace Package
 ========================

-Each OpenET model should be stored in the "openet" folder (namespace).
-The benefit of the namespace package is that each ET model can be tracked in separate repositories but called as a "dot" submodule of the main openet module,
+Each OpenET model is stored in the "openet" folder (namespace).
+The model can then be imported as a "dot" submodule of the main openet module.

 .. code-block:: console